 Every day our officers are tackling organised crime and safeguarding vulnerable children together with our partners but there is no one solution to tackling the issues around drug use and supply.
 We can all contribute and help keep our communities safer so we are asking you to help us.

-Many of us may know someone who takes cocaine, or perhaps suspect it.
-Do you think they would take it if they knew the impact of taking this drug on themselves and others?
+Many of us may know someone who uses drugs, or perhaps suspect it.
+Do you think they would continue if they knew the impact of taking this drug on themselves and others?

 This campaign sets out to provide the information and to encourage conversation.

-Ultimately, we would like to reduce the number of people taking cocaine, to hit the market that organised crime groups are relying on to run their business, and drive them out of our communities.
-You can help us do this by sharing what we know about the true costs of cocaine use and helping people make informed choices.
+Ultimately, we would like to reduce the number of people using drugs illegally, to hit the market that organised crime groups are relying on to run their business, and drive them out of our communities.
+You can help us do this by sharing what we know about the true costs of drug use and helping people make informed choices.

-Over the coming weeks and months we will be talking a lot about the consequences of cocaine use, the true costs, and we need you to help us by getting involved in the conversation whether that’s at home, amongst friends or at work.
+Over the coming weeks and months we will be talking a lot about the true costs of illegal drug use focusing on child exploitation, and we need you to help us by getting involved in the conversation whether that’s at home, amongst friends or at work.

 Conversations around drug use are often focused on discussions about legalisation and decriminalisation.